 Traditional Crafts designated by the Minister for Economy, Trade and Industry

-This designation is granted by the Minister for Economy, Trade and Industry to traditional crafts that meet all criteria set out in the Act on the Promotion of Traditional Craft Industries (mainly, traditional crafts used in daily life that are largely made by hand and which employ technologies and techniques that have been used continually for a century or more).
+This designation is granted by the Minister for Economy, Trade and Industry to traditional crafts that meet all the criteria set out in the Act on the Promotion of Traditional Craft Industries (mainly, traditional crafts used in daily life that are largely made by hand and which employ technologies and techniques that have been in continuous use for a century or more).

-7 traditional crafts in Fukuoka Prefecture have received this designation, and their practitioners are working tirelessly to maintain a degree of perfection worthy of this prestigious accolade.
+7 traditional crafts in Fukuoka Prefecture have received this designation, and their practitioners are work tirelessly to maintain a degree of perfection worthy of this prestigious accolade.